 Thanks to a special arrangement of the seats for driver and passengers, despite the small vehicle dimensions, a comfortable seating environment is achieved in the vehicle.
 An innovative swivel seat facilitates the entry and exit of the centrally located driver.

 A Plexiglas door concept.

-The company Plexiweiss is developing a new door concept from transparent plastic for the CITY eTAXI.
+The company Plexiweiss is developing a new door concept from transparent plastic for the ACM CITY.
 The large, translucent doors not only have a significant weight advantage over conventional glazing and door systems, but also allow a comfortable entry into the vehicle and provide a completely new feeling inside the vehicle.

 Innovation and safety.

 In the course of the overall ACM project, Plexiweiss is testing new production processes and is thus able to produce such an innovative and weight-optimized door concept economically for the electric and small vehicle market – taking into account all necessary safety aspects for future passengers.